A Note on Quiver Yangians and $\mathcal{R}$-Matrices: Quiver Yangians

 In the molten crystal, $e^{(a)}(u)$ ($e^{(a)}_n$) creates atoms in the configuration while $f^{(a)}(u)$ ($f^{(a)}_n$) annihilates atoms.
 Moreover, $\psi^{(a)}(u)$ contains all the Cartan modes $\psi^{(a)}_n$.
 It was shown in \cite{Li:2020rij} that for toric CYs without compact divisors (or more generally, any symmetric quivers), $\psi^{(a)}_{n<-1}=0$ and $\psi^{(a)}_{-1}=1$.

 We may then write the relations in terms of the currents as

 where

-The ellipses indicate the local terms in the sense of \cite{Litvinov:2020zeq} as they would not contribute when we compute the contour integrals to recover most of the mode relations.
+The ellipses indicate the local terms in the sense of \cite{Litvinov:2020zeq} as they would not contribute when we compute the contour integrals to recover most of the mode relations\footnote{More specifically, when applying the contour integral $\frac{1}{(2\pi i)^2}\oint u^nv^m\text{d}u\text{d}v$ with $m,n\geq0$ (or taking the formal mode expansion), these terms do not contribute as they have zero residues.
+However, they would affect the results for relations such as $\left[\psi^{(a)}(u),e^{(b)}_0\right]$ which has $m=-1$.
+See for instance \cite{Litvinov:2020zeq} for some explicit examples.}.
 For instance, when the toric CY does not have compact 4-cycles, we have the local terms for the $\psi e$ relation as

 By analyzing how the atoms in the molten crystal configuration can be added and removed, we can write down the action of the currents on any crystal state $|\mathfrak{C}\rangle$.
 Consider an atom $\mathfrak{a}$ of colour $a$ that can be added to (removed from) the molten crystal according to the melting rule.
 Then we shall use the notation $\mathfrak{a}\in\mathfrak{C}_+$ ($\mathfrak{a}\in\mathfrak{C}_-$) such that $|\mathfrak{C}\rangle$ would become $|\mathfrak{C}+\mathfrak{a}\rangle$ ($|\mathfrak{C}-\mathfrak{a}\rangle$) after the corresponding action.
 Suppose the initial atom $\mathfrak{o}$ in the crystal has colour $o=1$.
 We have \cite{Li:2020rij}